 Remember that your one true responsibility in life, the one action that will always see to your success in life, is to always be as awake and receptive to the present moment as you can be.If we refuse to see what life is trying to show us about ourselves, then we can’t learn. -Guy Finley Click To Tweet

 If we refuse to see what life is trying to show us about ourselves, then we can’t learn.
 If we don’t learn the truth of ourselves, then true self-knowledge becomes impossible.
 Without higher self-knowledge, there is no way to rise above ourselves… to reach that innermost path that alone leads to the fulfillment of our highest possibilities.

-Author: Guy Finley is the best-selling author of The Secret of Letting Go, The Essential Laws of Fearless Living, and more than 40 books and audio albums on self-realization, including his brand new book The Secret of Your Immortal Self.
-Guy is the founder and director of Life of Learning Foundation, a nonprofit center for self-study located in southern Oregon where he gives talks four times each week.
-Guy is a faculty member at the Omega Institute in Rhinebeck, New York and is a regular expert contributor to Beliefnet and the Huffington Post.
-For more information visit the Life of Learning Foundation website and sign up for free to receive Guy’s 8-hour eCourse Seven Steps to Oneness on 8 MP3 downloads.
+Author: Guy Finley is the best-selling author of The Secret of Letting Go, The Essential Laws of Fearless Living and more than 40 books and audio albums on self-realization, including his brand new book The Secret of Your Immortal Self.
+Guy is the founder and director of Life of Learning Foundation, a nonprofit center for self-study located in southern Oregon where he gives talks 4 times each week.
+Guy is a faculty member at the Omega Institute in Rhinebeck, New York, and is a regular expert contributor to Beliefnet and the Huffington Post.
+For more information, visit Life of Learning Foundation and sign up to receive Guy’s free 8-hour eCourse (ad) Seven Steps to Oneness on 8 MP3 downloads

 PLUS check out these free gifts from friends…CHECK out the following great resources as well…Forward Steps Personal Development »